korbiniankicker/Beeware/README.md

 ### Design choices and trade-offs

-#### Centralized game state
+#### MVC
 The current design uses a central `Game` class with many shared/static objects.
 This is straightforward for a small game because any system (UI, loop, entities) can access the current state.
 The main trade-off is that global state can make the code harder to reason about as the project grows.
-A future improvement would be to replace some of the global/static access with a `GameState` instance passed into the loop, renderer, and handlers to improve encapsulation and testability.
+A future improvement would be to replace some of the global/static access with a `GameState` instance passed into the loop, renderer, and handlers to improve encapsulation and testability and more closely differenciate between model and controller.

-#### Fixed tick loop
 The game uses a fixed update tick in `GameLoop`.
 This is a common pattern for simple games because it keeps movement and cooldown timing consistent.
-A future improvement would be to separate update and render responsibilities more strictly (and to align Swing UI updates with Swing’s event thread model), but for the scale of this project, the approach keeps the logic accessible.
+A future improvement would be to separate update and render responsibilities more strictly, but for the scale of this project, the approach keeps the logic accessible.

-### Notes for submission
-- Replace `<PASTE_URL_HERE>` above with your actual video demo URL.
-- The distributable artifact is `target/beeware-1.0.0-SNAPSHOT-all.jar`.